How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 Some clients have told us that suppression services had advised them that it was not possible to remove their harmful content.
 This is simply not true.
 You have to remember that suppression services are trying to obtain your business.
 Thus, they might not notify you that removal is a possibility, even if it would be in your best interest.
 At Katherine O’Brien Law, we have had overwhelming success in removing harmful content for our clients, so we can say with 100% certainty that these statements are simply not true.

 Why Choose Us?
-Nationwide Content Removal Lawyers
+Nationwide Negative Content Removal Lawyers

 When removing online news articles, you can choose between hiring an attorney or an online reputation management company.
 There are several reasons why you should always choose an attorney over an internet-based service run by non-lawyers.